-Consistent with others in the industry, the Company monitors Net debt to Total equity ratio i.e. Net debt (total borrowings net of cash and cash equivalents) divided by Total equity.
+Consistent with others in the industry, the Company monitors net debt to total equity ratio i.e. net debt (total borrowings and lease liabilities net of cash and cash equivalents) divided by total equity.

-The Company's strategy is to ensure that the Net debt to Total equity is managed at an optimal level considering the above factors.
-The Net debt to Total equity ratios were as follows:
+The Company's strategy is to ensure that the net debt to total equity is managed at an optimal level considering the above factors.
+The net debt to total equity ratio are as follows: